carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-We noticed that all fasta files but  GCF_000007265.1_ASM726v1_genomic.fna.gz has been decompressed.
+We noticed that all fasta files but  `GCF_000007265.1_ASM726v1_genomic.fna.gz` have been decompressed.
-That decompression failure was because 2603V/R strain has a different directory structure.
+That decompression failure was because the 2603V/R strain has a different directory structure.
 This structure
-is consequence of the name of the strain since  the characters "\R" is part of the name
+is consequence of the name of the strain, because the characters "/R" are part of the name,
-the directory `R` has been added to the output changing the directory structure.
+a directory named `R` has been added to the output, changing the directory structure.
-Differences like this are expected to occur in big data sets, and must be manually
+Differences like this are expected to occur in big datasets, and must be manually
 curated after the general cases has been treated with scripts.
 In this case the `tree`
 command has helped us to identify that the error.
-Let us decompress the file
+Let's decompress the file
-GCF_000007265.1_ASM726v1_genomic.fna.gz and move it to the agalactiae_2603V directory.
+`GCF_000007265.1_ASM726v1_genomic.fna.gz` and move it to the `agalactiae_2603V/` directory, although it doesn't have the real strain name.

 ~~~
 $  gunzip agalactiae_2603V/R/refseq/bacteria/*/*gz
-$  mv agalactiae_2603V/R/refseq/bacteria/*/*.fna agalactiae_2603V/
+$  mv  agalactiae_2603V/R/refseq/bacteria/GCF_000007265.1/GCF_000007265.1_ASM726v1_genomic.fna agalactiae_2603V/
+$  rm -r agalactiae_2603V/R/
 $  ls agalactiae_2603V
 ~~~
 {: .language-bash}

 ~~~
-GCF_000007265.1_ASM726v1_genomic.fna  R
+GCF_000007265.1_ASM726v1_genomic.fna
 ~~~
 {: .output}

 Finally, we need to move the other genome files to their corresponding locations and
 get rid of unnecessary directories.
 To do so, we'll use a `while` cycle as follows: